-The SSN is an identification number issued by the Social Security Administration, and used instead of a HICN when a HICN is not present.
+The SSN is an identification number issued by the Social Security Administration, and used instead of a Medicare ID (HICN or MBI) when the Medicare ID is not present.

 Structured settlement

 A settlement in which the agreed-on funds are paid from an initial deposit and subsequent deposits on a regular basis for a given amount of time.